 Our main event is a 3 course gourmet dinner based on what we find fresh at the market today.
-The cost is $33 plus tax, is served at 7pm (but always late) and must be booked in advance - it is not always available.
+The cost is $37 plus tax, is served at 7pm (but always late) and must be booked in advance - it is not always available.
 We can do this as vegetarian (and we can avoid one or two dietary things but you need to ask ahead).
+On Fridays a market tour dinner is often available - cost is $42 and starts around 2:30pm.

 For those who need a dinner and don't want to go out we can provide a "late meal" but we need reservations by the previous day - just let us know if you have any dietary requests such as "vegetarian" or "no cilantro".
-Our "late meals" are $12.
+Our "late meals" are from $8 to $18.

 There are no restaurants within walking distance.
-Otherwise there are a host of restaurants in Alajuela and two we like - Jalapenos (Mexican run by a super nice Colombian from New York) and Princessa Marina (primarily fish but a wide menu at excellent prices) - both are a short taxi ride from here and an easy taxi return.
-Taxis available both ends withing 2 minutes usually.
+Otherwise there are a host of restaurants in Alajuela and two we like - Jalapenos (Mexican run by a super nice Colombian from New York) and C-Vichito & Mas located not far from the Pricesmart intersection - both are a short taxi ride from here and an easy taxi return.
+Taxis available both ends within 2 minutes usually.

 Small hotels like ours do not have large staffs or big kitchens but, with some planning (advanced reservations), daily buying, fresh local ingredients and menu preparation we can put together some of the best meals you may have in Costa Rica.